olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 <figure>
   <img src="{{ site.url }}/assets/ruby_3_guilds_concurrency.png" alt="Illustration of thread concurrency within guilds and between guilds">
   <figcaption>
-    Threads T1 & T2 belong to guild G1 and can't execute concurrently but thread T3 belongs to guild G2 and it can execute while threads from guild G1 are executing.
+    Threads T1 & T2 belong to guild G1 and can't run concurrently but thread T3 belongs to guild G2 and it can run while threads from guild G1 are executing.
   </figcaption>
 </figure>